Spin qubit quantum computer

 The spin qubit quantum computer is a quantum computer based on controlling the spin of charge carriers (electrons and electron holes) in semiconductor devices.
-The first spin qubit quantum computer was first proposed by Daniel Loss and David P. DiVincenzo in 1997,.
+The first spin qubit quantum computer was proposed by Daniel Loss and David P. DiVincenzo in 1997.
 The proposal was to use the intrinsic spin-1/2 degree of freedom of individual electrons confined in quantum dots as qubits.
 This should not be confused with other proposals that use the nuclear spin as qubit, like the Kane quantum computer or the nuclear magnetic resonance quantum computer.
+Spin qubit quantum computers based on silicon atoms can be produced at industry starndard silicon semiconductor wafer fabs used for logic chip production.

 Loss–DiVicenzo proposal

 A double quantum dot.
-Each electron spin S_{L} or S_{R} define one quantum two-level system, or a spin qubit in the Loss-DiVincenzo proposal.
+Each electron spin S_{L} or S_{R} define one quantum two-level system, or a spin qubit in the Loss–DiVincenzo proposal.
 A narrow gate between the two dots can modulate the coupling, allowing swap operations.

 The Loss–DiVicenzo quantum computer proposal tried to fulfill DiVincenzo's criteria for a scalable quantum computer, namely: